Believe it or not, achieving the highest score in Angry Birds does not translate into technological literacy.

 If you really want a glimpse at how little people know about technology, ask them to explain how their cell phone or computer works.
 Can they name some of the moving parts under the hood?
 Can they identify the driving forces behind Wikipedia or other websites?
 You don’t even need to mention DDoS attacks.

 Chances are, you will have already gotten a blank stare in return.
 Small wonder that Hollywood fails time and time again when it comes to depicting things such as hacking.
-Though many people claim to be masters of technology, much of their so-called “knowledge” consists of oft-repeated clichés and stereotypes, that of the 400-pound hacker, for example.
+Though many people claim to be masters of technology, much of their so-called “knowledge” consists of oft-repeated clichés and stereotypes, that of the four hundred-pound hacker, for example.

 America’s technological backwardness isn’t just a matter of youthful hubris, though it has far-ranging consequences that are becoming more evident with each passing day.
 Cybersecurity has increasingly begun to dominate the headlines, especially during last year’s election cycle.